 Still, freemium game model critics aren't going to stop being that fierce about new mechanics of digital fun stuff.
-But, if they can’t change the situation, probably they better change the attitude?
+But, if they can’t change the situation, probably they better change their attitude?

-Even so, the change of the attitude is going to be painful.
-Seasoned gamers will keep blaming the freemium business model for destroying whole gaming concept.
-From day one games were designed to entertain but with mobile app trends games turned into a smart mechanism of soaking money out of gamers’ wallets.
+Even so, the change of attitude is going to be painful.
+Seasoned gamers will keep blaming the freemium business model for destroying the whole gaming concept.
+From day one game was designed to entertain but with mobile app trends games turned into a smart mechanism of soaking money out of gamers’ wallets.

 READ ALSO: How do apps make money